Don’t Mix Up Software Quality Assurance and Engineering Quality Assurance

-- Automation Test.
-Test cases are executed with the assistance of tools, scripts, and software.
+- Automation Test: Test cases rely on the assistance of tools, scripts, and software.

-- Manual Testing.
-In manual testing (as the name suggests), test cases are executed manually by a resource without any support from tools or scripts.
+- Manual Testing: In manual testing, test cases are executed manually by a resource without any support from tools or scripts.

 In the end, there are not many software development projects that don’t need to undergo a structured and systematic SQA process.
 To give value to the end-user whether it’s an inbound or outbound endeavor, you need to take into consideration that something might be wrong with your project, take the time to test it, and great things will surely come.